anyscale/madewithml.github.io/docs/courses/mlops/purpose.md

     <tr>
         <td>Content can only belong to one category (multiclass).</td>
         <td>Content can belong to more than one category (multilabel).</td>
-        <td>Simplicity since many Python libraries don't support or complicate multilabel scenarios.</td>
+        <td>For simplicity and many libraries don't support or complicate multilabel scenarios.</td>
     </tr>
     </tbody>
     </table>

-#### Storage

-Describe the [data management systems](labeling.md#data-management-systems){:target="_blank"} (databases, warehouse, [feature store](feature-store.md){:target="_blank"}, etc.) used to store the data.

-??? quote "Our task"

-    Our training data lives in the form of a [versioned](versioning.md){:target="_blank"} JSON file fetched from a DB and our inference data can come from batch ETL jobs that have aggregating relevant ML content that needs to be classified from across the internet.

 ### Evaluation

 Before we can model our objective, we need to be able to evaluate how we’re performing.
-This evaluation criteria needs to represent the aspects of the scenario we prioritize.

 #### Metrics

-One of the hardest challenges with evaluation is trying the metrics from the product's [objectives](#objectives) with metrics that our model is able to produce.
-We need to prove that what we're optimizing for is the best direct measure of the core business metric(s) that we're concerned with.
+One of the hardest challenges with evaluation is tying our core [objectives](#objectives) (may be qualitative) with quantitative metrics that our model can optimize on.

 ??? quote "Our task"
-    We want to be able to categorize incoming data with high precision so that we can categorize them under the appropriate topic.
+    We want to be able to classify incoming data with high precision so we can display them properly.
 For the projects that we categorize as `other`, we can *recall* any misclassified content using manual labeling workflows.
 We may also want to evaluate performance for specific classes or [slices](evaluation.md#slices){:target="_blank"} of data.

 !!! question "What are our priorities"
-    For our respective industries or areas of interest, do you we where the priorities are (metrics, errors and other tradeoffs)?
+    How do we decide which metrics to prioritize?

     ??? quote "Show answer"
+        It entirely depends on the specific task.
+For example, in an email spam detector, precision is very important because it's better than we some spam then completely miss an important email.
+Overtime, we need to iterate on our solution so all evaluation metrics improve but it's important to know which one's we can't comprise on from the get-go.

 #### Offline

-[Offline evaluation](evaluation.md){:target="_blank"} requires a gold standard labeled dataset that we can use to benchmark all of our [methods](#methods).
+[Offline evaluation](evaluation.md){:target="_blank"} requires a gold standard labeled dataset that we can use to benchmark all of our [modeling](#modeling).

 ??? quote "Our task"